 Wondering what the top zinc stocks are?
-Check out this list of three zinc companies that have seen share price increases so far in 2019.
+Check out this list of three zinc companies that have seen share price increases so far this year.

 Don’t forget to follow us @INN_Resource for real-time updates!